9 Swimming Drills to Improve Your Swim SpeedNov 30, 2021

-Want to be faster in the pool?
+Want to swim faster?
 It all about form and consistency (practice makes perfect, after all).
 While we may never be as quick as gold medal sprinters Caeleb Dressel or Simone Manuel, there are some simple steps to becoming a speedier swimmer.
 Namely?
-Swimming drills that work to target very specific elements of your stroke and form,which can ultimately help increase your pace.
+Swimming drills that work to target very specific elements of your stroke and form, which can ultimately help increase your pace.

-“Drills are great for technique, and can also be used as a tool to get certain parts of the stroke and body stronger,” says eight-time Olympian Jason Lezak, who’s currently the General Manager of International Swim Leagues’s Cali Condors based in San Francisco, CA. “They’re great for beginners trying to improve their stroke, as well as for advanced swimmers trying to make little adjustments or maintain their form.”
+“Swimming drills are great for technique, and can also be used as a tool to get certain parts of the stroke and body stronger,” says eight-time Olympian Jason Lezak, who’s currently the general manager of International Swim Leagues’ 2020 champions, the Cali Condors, based in San Francisco, CA. “They’re great for beginners trying to improve their stroke, as well as for advanced swimmers trying to make little adjustments or maintain their form.”

-We had Lezak and Laurel Wassner, a pro triathlete, Ironman champion and former NCAA Division 1 swimmer, offer up their favorite freestyle swimming drills that dial in both form and speed.
+We had Lezak and Ironman champion Laurel Wassner offer up their favorite freestyle swimming drills that dial in both form and speed.
 Lezak suggests adding these to your swimming workouts every time you hit the pool.

 1. Rotation Kick Drill